 There’s a lot that you can do to extend the shelf life of your creative.
 Here are just some of the ways you can keep your creative fresh through testing variations:

-Image Formats and Layouts: Showcase your product or service in several layouts like side-by-side, split-screen, grid (2×2, 3×3, 4×4), split screen (½ & ½), split screen variation ⅓ or ¼.
+Image Formats and Layouts: Showcase your product or service in several layouts like side-by-side, split-screen, grid (2×2, 3×3, 4×4), split-screen (½ & ½), split-screen variation ⅓ or ¼.

-Video Length and CTAs: Your video ads need to be in the rage of eight seconds or less.
+Video Length and CTAs: Your video ads need to be in the range of eight seconds or less.
 Your call to action should be in the first three seconds and it needs to be strong.
 Remember to tell a story – what is your app and why do people care?

 Types of Images: The vast majority of pictures and videos you see on Facebook are user-generated, shared by family and friends.
 Professional photos or stock photography can look too perfect and tend to stick out on Facebook.
 Consider taking your own photos or degrading the quality of the images and videos to make them appear user-generated.